 Tom Platz Leg Workout

 Tom Platz is a legendary athlete, ahead of his time.
-He first built the huge muscles of his legs and set this trend of such muscles development.
+He first built the huge muscles of his legs and set this trend of such muscle development.
 But the whole paradox is that like many geniuses in other spheres, Platz was underestimated in due time.

 During his appearances at the Mr. Olympia contest (1979 – 1986), insanely huge leg muscles were considered a sign of disproportion and imbalance in muscle groups, and the judges were simply not ready for it.
 But over time, in the mid-80s, bodybuilders best steroids for women gradually began to make a more solid emphasis on the legs in their training.

 In many respects, the reason for this was precisely Tom Platz.
 The fact is that other pro-bodybuilders competing with him at Mr. Olympia, participated in the Kamagra aanbieding mandatory comparative position, which is held simultaneously between several participants in turn.
 In the comparison of the leg muscles, all the competitors were divided into two categories: